gma/2025.pyconuk.org/src/tickets.md

   <p>If you are unwaged (for example in full-time education), please select the <strong>Unwaged</strong> rate.</p>
   <p>If you have a young coder (primary school or early secondary school) who wants to come to the <strong>Young Coders</strong> day, please select that rate.
 You can accompany them at no extra charge.</p>
   <p>If you are happy to pay extra to help support the conference, you may select one of the <strong>Supporter</strong> rates.</p>
+  <p>The sprint day is accessible to all ticket holders at no extra charge.</p>
   <a href="/tickets/about-our-ticket-prices/">About our ticket prices</a>
 </div>